AI agents, applied

 MCP is an open protocol that standardises how applications provide context to LLMs.
 Think of MCP like a USB-C port for AI applications.

-The architecture is client-server — but client and server can both live on the same laptop and talk over stdio.
-A harness typically acts as MCP client.
+The architecture is client-server — but client and server can both live on the same laptop and talk over stdio or localhost.
+A harness (typically but not exclusively) acts as MCP client.
 An MCP server is a separate process exposing tools, resources, and prompts.

 MCP is not strictly necessary nor universal. pi deliberately does not ship it — its position is that an MCP server is just a wrapper around tools that could equally well be exposed as CLI tools with README files (i.e. Skills).
-Zechner quantifies the overhead: many MCP servers clog the context with tool instructions up front, whereas a CLI tool’s README costs tokens only when the agent needs it.
+Zechner observes that MCP does clog up the context window more.

 Some fun MCP servers: